Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: The Proposed Method

-Figure \ref{fig:frame} presents the proposed \algo framework.
-Taking as input a directed multigraph $G$ with edge attributes, which models a transaction network, the first module in \algo is {\edgeseq} that {automatically} learns expressive representations with the consideration of both incoming and outgoing edges of nodes.
-In particular, as shown in Figure \ref{fig:frame}, for a node $v$ (\eg $v_4$), \edgeseq first builds an incoming sequence $\Eavin$ and an outgoing sequence $\Eavout$ that consist of $v$'s incoming and outgoing edge attributes in chronological order, respectively.
+\header \textbf{Overview.} Figure \ref{fig:frame} illustrates the \algo method, which inputs a directed, edge-attributed multigraph $G$ representing a transaction network.
+The first module in \algo is {\edgeseq} detailed in Section \ref{sec:edge2seq}, which automatically derives the expressive representation of a node by considering the sequences of both incoming and outgoing edges.
+As shown in Figure \ref{fig:frame}, for a node $v$ (\eg $v_4$), \edgeseq first builds an incoming sequence $\Eavin$ and an outgoing sequence $\Eavout$ that consist of $v$'s incoming and outgoing edge attributes in chronological order, respectively.
 Intuitively, $\Eavout$ and $\Eavin$ describe different sequential transaction patterns of node $v$, when $v$ serves as a sender or a receiver respectively.
-Then \edgeseq employs an RNN model, specifically Gated Recurrent Units (GRUs)~\cite{cho2014properties}, to learn the sequence representations of both $\Eavout$ and $\Eavin$, which are then processed by pooling operations, to get representations $\houtv$ and $\hinv$ respectively.
-Then as shown in Figure \ref{fig:frame}, $\houtv$ and $\hinv$ are concatenated together to be the node representation $\hv$ of $v$.
-Intuitively, $\hv$ captures both the incoming and outgoing transaction patterns of node $v$, as well as their sequential dependencies.
-The node representations $\hv$ for all $v\in V$ learned by \edgeseq are then regarded as initial inputs fed into the proposed multigraph discrepancy (MGD) module. \algo stacks multiple MGD layers to further consider multi-hop multigraph topology to learn more expressive discrepancy-aware node representations.
-In an MGD, a target node $v$ receives messages from its incoming and outgoing neighborhoods separately (\eg $v_4$ as an example in MGD of Figure \ref{fig:frame}).
-The incoming and outgoing messages, denoted as $\gdvinnol$ and $\gdvoutnol$, contain \textit{both} neighbor representations and their \textit{discrepancies} with the target node as shown in Figure \ref{fig:frame}, in order to preserve distinguishable features for illicit account detection.
-Then an attention mechanism is designed in MGD to integrate $v$'s representation $\gzvnol$, incoming message $\gdvinnol$, and outgoing message $\gdvoutnol$ together via attentions $\awv{1}$, $\awv{2}$, and $\awv{3}$.
-The last component of \algo is a two-layer multilayer perceptron (MLP) classifier to learn illicit probability $p_v$ of node $v$.
-Note that \algo in Figure \ref{fig:frame} is an end-to-end classification framework, meaning that all modules in \algo are jointly trained to minimize a binary cross-entropy loss formulated in Section \ref{sec:obj}.
+Then \edgeseq employs GRUs ~\cite{cho2014properties} to learn the sequence representations of both $\Eavout$ and $\Eavin$, which are then processed by pooling operations, to get representations $\houtv$ and $\hinv$ respectively.
+Then $\houtv$ and $\hinv$ are concatenated together to be the node representation $\hv$ of $v$, encapsulating the bidirectional transaction patterns and their temporal dependencies.
+The node representations $\hv$ for all $v\in V$ learned by \edgeseq are then regarded as initial inputs fed into the proposed multigraph discrepancy (MGD) module presented in Section \ref{sec:gdl}.
+In an MGD, a target node $v$ receives messages from its incoming and outgoing neighborhoods separately (\eg $v_4$ in the multigraph discrepancy module of Figure \ref{fig:frame}).
+The incoming and outgoing messages, denoted as $\gdvinnol$ and $\gdvoutnol$, contain {both} neighbor representations and their \textit{discrepancies} with the target node, in order to preserve distinguishable features for illicit account detection.
+Then an attention mechanism is designed in MGD to integrate $v$'s representation $\gzvnol$, incoming message $\gdvinnol$, and outgoing message $\gdvoutnol$ together via attentions $\awv{1}$, $\awv{2}$, and $\awv{3}$. \algo stacks multiple MGD layers to consider multi-hop multigraph topology to learn more expressive discrepancy-aware node representations.
+The last component of \algo is a multilayer perceptron (MLP) to learn illicit probability $p_v$ of node $v$. \algo is trained to minimize a binary cross-entropy loss in Section \ref{sec:obj}.